UPDATE: Uganda’s Legal System and Legal Sector

 The 1995 Constitution established Uganda as a republic with an executive, legislative, and judicial branch.
 The three branches operate as follow:

 Given that Uganda was a British colony, the English legal system and law are predominant in Uganda; its legal system is based on English Common Law and customary law.
 However, customary law is in effect only when it does not conflict with statutory law.
-The laws applicable in Uganda are statutory law, common law; doctrines of equity and customary law are applicable in Uganda.
-These laws are stipulated by the Judicature Act.
+The laws applicable in Uganda are statutory law, common law; doctrines of equity and customary law.

 The Constitution is the supreme law in Uganda and any law or custom that is in conflict with it is null and void to the extent of the inconsistency.
 Uganda has adopted 3 constitutions since her independence.
 The first was the 1962 constitution, which was replaced by the 1967 Constitution.
 In 1995, a new Constitution was adopted and promulgated on October 8, 1995.
 The Constitution provides for an executive president, to be elected every 5 years.
 Parliament and the judiciary have significant amounts of independence and wield significant power.
 Formerly, the Constitution limited the president to two terms.
 However, in August 2005, the Constitution was revised to allow an incumbent to hold office for more than two terms.
 The Constitution since its promulgation has been amended three times with the latest being the Constitution (Amendment) Act, 2005, Act No. 21 that commenced on 30th December 2005.

-The other written law comprises statutes, Acts of Parliament and Statutory Instruments.
-These are published in the national Gazette.
+The other written law comprises of statutes, Acts of Parliament and Statutory Instruments.
+These are published in the National Gazette.

 The legal sector in Uganda comprises of various institutions concerned with the provision of legal services, the administration of Justice and the enforcement of legal instruments or orders.
 The main institutions as established by the 1995 Constitution of the Republic of Uganda include the Ministry of Justice and Constitutional Affairs, the Judiciary, the Parliament, the Uganda Police Force, the Uganda Law Reform Commission, the Uganda Human Rights Commission.
 Furthermore, there are the legal education institutions such as faculty of law – Makerere University, the Law Development Center, professional bodies such as the Uganda Law Society, the Judicial Service Commission, and other organizations involved in legal sensitization, and advocacy.

-The general the structure of Uganda’s legal sector appears as follows:
+The general structure of Uganda’s legal sector appears as follows:

 · Ministry of Justice and Constitutional Affairs